LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 * Message: Hi Tuesday, can you arrive at 2pm on Tuesday?
 * Entities: PERSON_NAME = Tuesday, TIME = 2pm, DATE = Tuesday

-Detection of entities is trained on commercial messages, so depending on context, you might get results that you don’t expect:
+What's more, the detection of entities is trained on commercial messages, so depending on context, you might get results that you don’t expect:

 * Non-commercial message: Washington cherry trees are beautiful this time of year
 * Entities: CITY = Washington